cortex-cms/cortex-docs/glossary.md

 ###### ContentItem

-An instance of a ContentType, it is a piece of content that gets saved to the database \(i.e. a blog post\).
-It consists of multiple FieldItems.
-ContentItem:FieldItem::ContentType:Field
+An instance of a `ContentType`, a `ConteItem` is a grouping of `FieldItems` with _content creator_-provided data that is then persisted to the database and search engine.

 ###### FieldItem